 Cards are one of the most popular payment methods amongst customers.
-Card payments are processed faster, and the customers have a quicker purchasing experience.
-However, there are costs for making a card transaction, and in this article, we will see what those costs are and whom it is impacting.
+Card payments are processed faster, and customers have a quicker purchasing experience.
+However, there are costs associated with making a card transaction, and in this article, we will see what those costs are and whom they impact.

 Card payments involve multiple parties, mainly the customer paying with the card, the merchant accepting the card payment, the banks of both the customer and the merchant who process the payments in the back and the card issuing companies (Visa or Mastercard).

-Once the customer provides the card details and submits the order to buy, the information is passed through the Payment Gateway, the Payment Processor and the Card company before reaching the merchant's bank.
-The bank verifies the payment and responds with an approval or refusal back to the parties, and based on the response, and the payment may be settled within 3 business days.
+Once the customer provides the card details and submits the order to buy, the information is passed through the Payment Gateway, the Payment Processor, and the card company before reaching the merchant's bank.
+The bank verifies the payment and responds with an approval or refusal back to the parties, and based on the response, the payment may be settled within 3 business days.

-As a customer and holder of a debit or a credit card, you may pay some fees for holding and using your card.
-As a debit cardholder, you may pay a small monthly fee to your bank for your card, and the fees vary from bank to bank.
+As a customer and holder of a debit or credit card, you may pay some fees for holding and using your card.
+As a debit cardholder, you may pay a small monthly card maintenance fee to your bank, and the card service fee varies from bank to bank.
 You may also need to pay overdraft fees if your bank allows you an overdraft.
 You may also pay currency conversion fees for credit and debit cards if you buy in another currency.
 In these cases, the bank usually informs you of the fees before making a payment.
-Under general European law, your bank cannot charge you an increased rate for making card payments across the EU/EEA and all charges must be equivalent to domestic charges.
+Under general European law, your bank cannot charge you an increased rate for making card payments across the EU/EEA, all charges must be equivalent to domestic charges.
 But as a customer, you do not pay anything for your online card transaction.
-Your bank or card companies cannot charge you any extra fee or surcharge because you are using a particular card.
-It applies to all card transactions and payments made within an EU state and other Member states.
+Your bank or card company cannot charge you any extra fees or surcharges because you are using a particular card.
+It applies to all card transactions and payments made within an EU state and other Member States.